 When she is older and ready, unless there is some underlying problem, she will sleep more.
 For now, know that a baby who wakes to nurse is showing one sign of being healthy and attached (Controlled Crying and Long-Term Harm; Neuroscience Shows Breastfeeding Is Not Just Milk; What Is Normal Infant Sleep?)

 But your question was whether your baby would sleep more if you weaned.

 A young baby who is weaned or night-weaned may or may not sleep more and, if she does, may be “shutting down,” as discussed above.
 If you were to wean, she would probably still need to eat and be comforted during the night (and, indeed, waking for a child under 6 months old can be a safety mechanism), so you would have to consider what you would feed her instead and how else you might respond to her needs.

 An older child who wakes a lot to nurse (“a lot” being relative to each family) may or may not sleep more when weaned or night-weaned.
 It really depends a great deal on the individual child and the reason behind the waking (hunger, discomfort, etc).
 Remember, even if you choose to night-wean and meet needs differently, they are still legitimate needs.
 Mothers who choose to wean will need some backup ideas in place for soothing their child (day or night) and may want to consider what are her reasons for waking if she continues to do so.

 Mothers who try night-weaning often find that it works best when the child is old enough to understand what the mother is asking of her.
 Nancy Mohrbacher considers whether Older Babies Need Night Feedings on her blog.

 Babies’ needs aside, moms need sleep.
 As brief as this time is, it can feel like torture when you are tired.
-There are helpful strategies, which I explore in my upcoming book, and you can read one mother’s ideas for coping here in Sleep Like a Baby.
+There are helpful strategies, which I explore in my book, and you can read one mother’s ideas for coping here in Sleep Like a Baby.